yehlebm/Automotive-Standards-Council-Event-Configuration/README.md

 # Automotive-Standards-Council-Event-Configuration
 Configuration Examples of Automotive Standards Council Events for Automotive Dealers

-## ASC iframe integration overview
+## ASC Event iframe integration overview

-Automotive Standards Council (ASC) partners frequently embed their widgets or applications as iframes inside a dealership website.
-In this setup the ASC plugin cannot call `gtag()` directly because the Google Analytics 4 (GA4) tag lives on the host page.
-Instead, the iframe should **post a message** to its parent window, and the host page is responsible for listening for that message and forwarding it to GA4, Google Tag Manager (GTM), and the ASC data layer.
+Automotive Standards Council Event (ASC Event) partners frequently embed their widgets or applications as iframes inside a dealership website.
+In this setup the ASC Event plugin cannot call `gtag()` directly because the Google Analytics 4 (GA4) tag lives on the host page.
+Instead, the iframe should **post a** **message** to its parent window, and the host page is responsible for listening for that message and forwarding it to GA4, Google Tag Manager (GTM), and the ASC Event data layer.

 The examples below walk through: